CORMO-RAN: Lossless Migration of xApps in O-RAN: Experimental O-RAN Testbed

 In this section, we describe the testbed that we developed to evaluate the two approaches above, i.e., \gls{sm} and \gls{sdl}, identify their feasibility region, and determine which approach is best suited to certain operational conditions and compute loads.

-{\bf Computing cluster.} We deploy an end-to-end O-RAN system, comprising an open-source near-RT RIC~\cite{near-rt-ric} on a Red Hat OpenShift cluster~\cite{bonati2023neutran}.
-OpenShift~\cite{openshift} is a commercial container platform based on Kubernetes that extends its capabilities in terms reliability, fault tolerance, and workload management, among others.
-The cluster consists of four Dell R760 nodes featuring a total of 128 CPUs (Intel Xeon 8462Y+), 500GB of RAM and 1\,TB of disk.
+{\bf Computing cluster.} We deploy an end-to-end O-RAN system, comprising an open-source near-RT RIC~\cite{near-rt-ric} from the \gls{osc} on a Red Hat OpenShift cluster~\cite{bonati2023neutran}.
+OpenShift~\cite{openshift} is a commercial container orchestration platform that extends Kubernetes with production-grade security, reliability, resilience, and fault tolerance functionalities, among others.
+From an infrastructure standpoint, our cluster comprises four Dell R760 compute nodes equipped with 128 Intel Xeon 8462Y+ CPUs, 512\,GB of RAM ($16\times 32$\,GB DDR5 blocks working at 4.8\,GHz frequency) and 960\,GB of storage (NVMe disk operating at a maximum link speed of 16\,gigatransfer/s).
+Nodes are connected via 10\,Gbps interfaces to a Dell S5248F-ON \gls{sdn} switch that enables fast and reliable communication among them.
+Besides local storage, cluster nodes are connected to a \gls{nas} that provides persistent storage for the containers and the internal image registry.

 To gather accurate and comprehensive metrics for our experimental analysis, our testbed integrates Prometheus~\cite{prometheus} and Kepler~\cite{kepler}.
 Prometheus is a widely adopted Kubernetes monitoring system that facilitates effective cluster-wide metrics aggregation.
 Kepler, on the other hand, is a renown framework that uses advanced power models to estimate real-time energy consumption at the pod level (i.e., at the Kubernetes fundamental unit).
 Given the importance of accurately estimating a system carbon footprint~\cite{idle_power_kepler}, Kepler accounts not only for the active computations but also for idle power, i.e., the static node power.
 As thoroughly discussed in~\cite{amaral2023kepler, centofanti2024impact, akbari2024monitoring}, such idle contribution mainly consists of the power related to hardware components, such as motherboard, fans, network interface cards, and other peripherals, as well as the power consumed by the Kubernetes elements that are necessary for the system to be functional, e.g., the Kubelet and the control plane.